ShaunaMyers/turing-two-cents-api/README.md

 ## Features

 - Allows clients to:
-  - fetch all tips from a postgresQL Database hosted on Heroku
+  - fetch all tips from a PostgreSQL Database hosted on Heroku
   - post a new tip
   - delete a tip
   - add a new rating or update an existing rating on a tip